-In order to identify jets originating from b quarks, the DeepJet b-tagging algorithm is used [35].
-The relatively long lifetimes of b hadrons can lead to displaced secondary vertices and relatively large impact parameters with respect to the primary vertex (PV).
-As shown in Figure 5.2, the impact parameter is defined as the distance at the closest point of approach between the track of the jet and the PV.
+In order to identify jets originating from b quarks, the DeepJet b-tagging algorithm is used [7].
+The relatively long lifetimes of b hadrons can lead to displaced secondary vertices that produce tracks with large impact parameters with respect to the primary vertex (PV); as shown in Figure 5.2, the impact parameter is defined as the distance at the closest point of approach between the track and the PV.
 The relatively large mass of b hadrons can lead to decay particles with relatively large p_T with respect to the jet axis.
 These distinguishing characteristics are leveraged in the identification of b jets with the DeepJet algorithm.

 Figure 5.2.
 Schematic depiction of b jet, illustrating the impact parameter "IP" with respect to the PV.
-[35]
+[7]

 The b-tagging efficiency and mistag rates depend on the working point utilized (i.e. the cut on the discriminant output, which ranges from zero to one).
-For this analysis, we make use of the loose and medium working points of the DeepJet algorithm, as defined by the CMS b-tagging and vertexing (BTV) physics object group (POG) for the UL datasets [37-40].
+For this analysis, we make use of the loose and medium working points of the DeepJet algorithm, as defined by the CMS b-tagging and vertexing (BTV) physics object group (POG) for the UL datasets [44-47].